iannech/swapSkill/README.md

 	- They can Search for people - Trying to access people's profile is only possible if they are around your location(not sure of this yet).
 	- Shake hands to do a task/request an exchange of an item.
 	- Accept a Handshake for someone to do your task/exchange item .

+# List of Activities in the App
+1. Tasks fragment activity
+2. Inventory fragment activity(Not really necessary as item exchange can be uploaded as a task)
+3. Profile fragment activity.
+4. Settings Activity.
+5. Handshakes tab activity

 # Requirements
 	1. User login(Oauth) - Facebook, Twitter.[AMAZON COGNITO]
 	2. Store and sync user data - user details, item images, profile pics[AMAZON S3]